saif-rahaman/saif-rahaman.github.io/_pages/publications.md

 **Submitted**

 <ol>

-<li>S. R. Kazi, K. Sundar, S. Srinivasan and A. Zlotnik.
-"Modeling and Optimization of Steady Flow of Natural Gas and Hydrogen Mixtures in Pipeline Networks" <a href = "https://arxiv.org/pdf/2212.00961" target="_blank">[Preprint]</a> </li>

 <li>M. Sodwatana, S. R. Kazi, K. Sundar and A. Zlotnik.
+"Locational Marginal Pricing of Energy in Pipeline Transport of Natural Gas and
-"Optimization of Hydrogen Blending in Natural Gas Networks for Carbon Emissions Reduction" <a href = "https://arxiv.org/pdf/2210.16385" target="_blank">[Preprint]</a></li>
+Hydrogen with Carbon Offset Incentives" <a href = "https://arxiv.org/pdf/2210.16385" target="_blank">[Preprint]</a></li>

-<li>L. S. Baker, S. R. Kazi, R. Platte and A. Zlotnik.
-"Optimal Control of Transient Flows in Pipeline Networks with Heterogeneous Mixtures of Hydrogen and Natural Gas" <a href = "https://arxiv.org/pdf/2210.06269" target="_blank">[Preprint]</a></li>

 </ol>